mwilliamson/stickytape/README.md

 As you might expect with a program that munges source files, there are a few
 caveats:

-* Detection of imports is done using a fairly simple regex.
-For instance, things will go horribly wrong if you use have two import statements on the same line separated by a semi-colon.
-Similarly, imports using importlib won't be detected.

 * Anything that relies on the specific location of files will probably no longer work.
 In other words, `__file__` probably isn't all that useful.